top of page

 Same Skin gained steady praise, with Triple J’s Dave Ruby Howe calling it “impressively full-bodied folk”, and prominent Australian nu-folk blog Timber and Steel called it “a sumptuous piece of acoustic pop”.
 Vee completed a nine-date East Coast tour in late 2019 with a new live outfit and was set to extend touring well into 2020.

-But as with most music artists, the global pandemic put a sharp halt to all of Vee’s plans.
+However, the global pandemic put a sharp halt to all of Vee’s plans.

-As restrictions relaxed, Vee reunited with Hudson and got to work on crafting a new song – a veritable anthem for introverts titled Forget Me.
+As restrictions relaxed, Vee reunited with Hudson and began working on crafting a new song – a veritable anthem for introverts titled "Forget Me."
 The track was described by music blog Temporary Dreamer as "mesmerising".

 Amy Vee 2019 Photography by Tajette O'Halloran